crackedupcorson/prom-garmin-scraper/README.md

 - Fix the login so it works on ARM64.
 Right now I'm relying on a manual copy process.
 - Better refinement of my alerts
+- The backfill endpoint will automatically backfill right into prometheus, taking out the manual steps

 ## Conclusion and Learnings